4 min read

 Reading trend structure

-Of course, you won’t always be able to draw a trendline, but if you can find one, they can be high probability trade setups.
+Of course, you won’t always be able to draw a trendline, but if you can find one, they can be high-probability trade setups.

 Trendline patterns: Wedge

-In the scenario below, the lower trendline indicates that the price is falling very slowly as the angle of the lower trendline is very shallow.
+In the scenario below, the lower trendline indicates that the price is falling slowly as the angle of the lower trendline is shallow.
 This already shows that the sellers are not as strong in this market anymore.
 In the end, before the strong reversal, the market makes one final push which ends as a fake breakout.
 This pattern is also referred to as a Bull / Bear trap.

 Read More